Nick-Watson/Lowbar.js/README.md

 # Lowbar.js

-A reimplantation of the underscore.js functional library using Node.js.
-I folllowed a Test Driven Development process using Mocha, Chai and Sinon.
+A reimplantation of the [underscore.js](http://underscorejs.org/) functional library using Node.js.
+I followed a Test Driven Development process using Mocha, Chai and Sinon.

 To view the the functions and tests ensure you have Node v7.0.0.